Ronald Acuña Jr. Player Props: Braves vs. Padres

-Ronald Acuna Jr. -- hitting .415 with three doubles, a home run, five walks and seven RBI in his past 10 games -- will be in action for the Atlanta Braves against the San Diego Padres, with Blake Snell on the hill, on April 18 at 9:40 PM ET.
+After batting .415 with three doubles, a home run, five walks and seven RBI in his past 10 games, Ronald Acuna Jr. and the Atlanta Braves face the San Diego Padres (who will hand the ball to Nick Martinez) at 4:10 PM ET on Wednesday.

-In his last appearance, he had three hits (going 3-for-5 with a double) against the Padres.

 Ronald Acuña Jr. Game Info & Props vs. the Padres